videre-project/MTGOSDK/README.md

 ## Documentation

-Refer to the [documentation](/docs/README.md) for more in-depth information about the SDK's APIs.
+Refer to the [SDK documentation](/docs/README.md) for more in-depth information about the SDK's APIs.

 ## Installation